rishoej/google-homepage-sketchpad-the-ordin-project/README.md

-#Google homepage - Project: Javascript/jQuery - The Ordin Project
+#Google homepage - The Ordin Project
 Google search html/css page with working form action to google.com with the resuelt you searching for.

 #Demo